Complete rules of Physics Brawl Online

 The Main series

 • At the beginning of the Main series of the competition, each team receives 7 problems.
-After solving any problem from this series, another problem from the series becomes available.
+After solving any problem from this series, another problem becomes available.
 The series contains approximately 50 problems.
 The exact number of the problems is not published in advance.

 • Each of the problems is characterized by the maximum score, which is awarded only if the team answers the problem correctly on the first attempt.